Island and Tower

 My ignorance is dangerous.

-How do I explain that I’ve invaded this body?
+I must tell her, but how do I explain I’ve invaded this body?

 How will she react?